dnygaard/JsonRestFixture/README.md

 JsonRestFixture
 ===============
-Let testers test Json REST calls writing tests in FitNesse framework (http://fitnesse.org).
+Test or verify Json REST calls using the FitNesse framework (http://fitnesse.org).

 Background